zonxa/seal/UsingSeal.md

 sessionKey.setPersonalMessageSignature(signature); // Initialization complete
 ```

-The simplest way to decrypt is to call the client’s
-`decrypt` function.
- This funtion expects a `Transaction` object that calls the relevant `seal_approve*` functions.
+The simplest way to perform decryption is to call the client’s `decrypt` function.
+This function expects a `Transaction` object that invokes the relevant `seal_approve*` functions.
+The transaction must meet the following requirements:
+- It may only call `seal_approve*` functions.
-This transaction must only call `seal_approve*` functions, and only from the same package.
+- All calls must be to  the same package.

 ```typescript
 // Create the Transaction for evaluating the seal_approve function.